 Q: Where is the property line between my neighbor’s house and mine?

 A: All property disputes between neighbors are individual private matters which must be worked out between those neighbors.
 Property lines are a matter of legal record, and you may need to have an official survey performed by a certified surveyor to obtain exact information.
 Unfortunately, the association or management company cannot help you with or give advice regarding these matters.

 Q: Who is responsible if a tree, leaves, or branches fall on my property?

-A: It depends.
-This is an uncontrollable act of nature and the reason homeowners need to have proper property insurance.
-Please contact your insurance agent to confirm what is covered on your policy.
+A: This is an uncontrollable act of nature, and one of the reasons it is important to have proper property insurance.
+Please contact your insurance agent to confirm what is covered in your policy.

-If you should notice a tree that appears to be leaning, diseased, dying, or dead, and you have concerns you should inform the property owner where the tree is in writing right away so that they can have the tree checked by a certified arborist.
-If you live near a greenbelt please send your concern and a photo by email to your association or association manager.
+If you should notice a tree that is leaning, diseased, dying, or dead, and you have concerns you should inform the property owner where the tree is in writing right away so that they can have the tree checked by a certified arborist.
+If you live near a greenbelt, please send your concern and a photo by email to your association or association manager.
 If the greenbelt is owned by the association, we will send an arborist out to make an assessment.